-Once you're up there, you can go hiking, have a meal and spend most of the day.
-It's a great escape from the summer heat but may be snow-covered in winter, even when it's hot enough to put down the convertible top in downtown.Continue to 2 of 8 below.
+Once you're up there, you can go hiking, have a meal, and spend most of the day.
+It's a great escape from the summer heat but may be snow-covered in winter, even when it's hot enough to put down the convertible top in downtown.

 The Palm Springs tourism bureau says that "nothing" is the thing most often cited by visitors as one of the top items on their list of things to do in Palm Springs.

-This interesting and informative tour will help you discover what they're all about, how they work and why they're there.
-It's fun for the technically inclined, but equally interesting if you don't know a watt from a volt.Continue to 5 of 8 below.
+The interesting and informative tour will help you discover what they're all about, how they work and why they're there.
+It's fun for the technically inclined, but equally interesting if you don't know a watt from a volt.

-Palm Canyon Drive
+Have Fun on Palm Canyon Drive

 Palm Canyon Drive is Palm Springs' main street.
 It's a good place for a stroll, a little shopping or a bite to eat.

 If you're in Palm Springs on a Thursday evening, don't miss Villagefest.
-It feels like everyone in town is out, checking out the food vendors, artwork, handmade crafts and street performers.
+It feels like everyone in town is out, checking out the food vendors, artwork, handmade crafts, and street performers.
 The festival is a good time to stroll downtown, people watch or enjoy a night out on the town without breaking your pocketbook.
-Look for shops with a BOLT sign—that means they're open late Thursday.Continue to 6 of 8 below.
+Look for shops with a BOLT sign—that means they're open late Thursday.

 Tour Elvis' Honeymoon Hideaway

 The tour is both architecturally and historically fascinating.
 All of the cabinets, tile and even some of the furniture are original or restored, so you get a feel of being in the “King’s” footsteps.
 You can take photographs inside and out, and you can sit on some of the furniture.
 To make things more fun, many tour guides dress up as Elvis or Priscilla (or you may get a guide who specializes in history but not in dressing up).

 A visit can be fun for people who are Elvis Presley fans, but it's also interesting if you like mid-century architecture.

-Palm Springs Air Museum
+Visit the Palm Springs Air Museum

 The Palm Springs Air Museum is one of the world’s largest collections of flyable WWII aircraft.
 And it's not a fussy, hands-off museum: You can touch the planes, take pictures and even go inside them.